Octobug/notes/programming_languages/javascript/nodejs/upgrade_nodejs.md

 ## Check List

 - Only adopt LTS versions.
+  - **Important** ‼️ Always pick the latest minor version because it has the most non-breaking-change features and fixes.
+  - e.g, You're ugrading from `16.16.0` to `18`, and the newest v18 is `18.18.1`, then you should pick `18.18.1`.
 - Do NOT change any version of any dependencies during upgrading, unless any dependencies require that.
 - Different environments should use exactly the same version of Node.js
   - When upgrading, adopt the new version in this order:
     `development` -> `staging` -> `production`
-  - There should not be any difference of the code base between different environments.
+  - Ideally, there should not be any difference of the code base between different environmentss.
-- For huge project, conservatively upgrade to a consecutive LTS version.
+- For big projects, conservatively upgrade to a consecutive LTS version.
-  - Pick the latest minor version because it has the most non-breaking-change features and fixes.
-  - e.g, You're ugrading from `16.16` to `18`, and there are `18.15.9` and `18.16.3`, you should pick `18.16.3`
-- For small project with good test coverage, try to upgrade to the active LTS if you're confident with it.
+- For small projects with good test coverage, try to upgrade to the latest LTS if you're confident with it.
   - A consecutive LTS version is OK as well.
 - Environments: